ICRAR/icrar-msviewer/README.md

 # icrar-msviewer

-A casacore data visualization and profiling applet for radio astronomy datasets.
+A casacore and TAQL data visualization and profiling applet for radio astronomy datasets.

 icrar-msviewer is built using PySide6 and licensed under the GNU General Public License Version 3.